'Encanto' takes home Oscar for best animated feature | Entertainment

 - United States

-Walt Disney Pictures' ''Encanto'', a Colombia-set story of a family living in a magical house, won the best animated Oscar at the 94the Academy Awards here.
+Walt Disney Pictures' ''Encanto'', a Colombia-set story of a family living in a magical house, won the best animated Oscar at the 94th Academy Awards here.

 Directed by Jared Bush and Byron Howard and co-directed by Charise Castro Smith, the film was a box office success and also charmed the critics when it released in November last year.